Last updated: 2020-01-19 15:03:17PDF

 - When a user makes an access request for an image resource (e.g., 1.jpg) at

 www.test.com, a domain name resolution request will be initiated to the local DNS.

 - When the local DNS resolves

-www.test.com.cdn.dnsv1.comhas been configured, so the resolution request will be sent to Tencent DNS (GSLB), Tencent Cloud's proprietary scheduling system, which will assign the optimal node IP for the request.
+www.test.com.cdn.dnsv1.comhas been configured, so the resolution request will be sent to Tencent DNS (GSLB), the proprietary scheduling system of Tencent Cloud, which will assign the optimal node IP for the request.

 - The local DNS receives the resolved IP returned by Tencent DNS.